Andrea S. Boyles

 About Andrea

-Boyles’s research focuses on topics such as race and intersectionality, gender, systemic inequality, segregation and racial-spatial politics, poverty, Black citizen-police conflict, neighborhood violence, resistance, and protests.
-Overarching themes in Boyles’s writings include racial and socio-historical examinations of police-citizen relations; neighborhood disadvantage and disorder; community engagement and development; resilience and collective action.
-Boyles serves on the Executive Committee for Tulane's Violence Prevention Institute and as a Sociologists for Women in Society (SWS) delegate to the UN’s Social and Economic Council.
+Boyles’s research focuses on topics such as race and intersectionality, gender, systemic inequality, segregation and racial-spatial politics, poverty, Black citizen-police conflict, neighborhood violence, protests, and resilience.
+Overarching themes in Boyles’s writings include racial and socio-historical examinations of police-citizen relations; neighborhood disadvantage and disorder; community engagement and development; resistance and collective action.
+Boyles serves on the Executive Committee for Tulane's Violence Prevention Institute, as Co-Director for Tulane's Center for Community-Engaged Artificial Intelligence, and is a former Sociologists for Women in Society (SWS) delegate to the UN’s Commission on the Status of Women (CSW).

 Contributions